Research

 Working papers

-Wages, Agglomeration and Air Pollution (being updated)
+Wages, Agglomeration and Air Pollution (draft available upon request)

 FAERE Prize for Best Paper by a Young Economist